Digitale Events

 • Where did you grow up?

-• For teams working from the home office: How long have you been working from home?
+• For teams working from home: How long have you been working from home?

-Icebreaker for teams that also work from the home office
+Icebreaker for teams that also work from home

-This block of questions is getting a bit more intensive and is aimed at teams that work completely or partially from the home office.
+This block of questions is a little more intensive and is aimed at teams that work completely or partially from their home office.
 So they are the perfect icebreaker for online meetings!
-If the team isn't very familiar with each other, you can link the Icebreaker questions directly to a short introduction to the person and their position.
-So everyone can briefly name and work context and then answer the question.
-Important here: Be sure to set a time limit and specify an order so that everyone can prepare for it.
-If the team already knows each other, these questions are still a nice way to start a meeting differently or to put a little energizer in front of it to loosen it up.
-If you want to keep this introduction as short as possible, you can turn it into a little competition: the winner is whoever answers the questions the fastest!
+If the team is not yet particularly familiar with each other, you can link the icebreaker questions directly to a brief introduction to the person and their position.
+This means everyone can briefly state their name and work context and then answer the question.
+Important: Be sure to set a time limit and specify an order so that everyone can prepare for it.
+If the team already knows each other, these questions are still a nice way to start a meeting differently or to add a little energizer to loosen things up.
+If you also want to keep this introduction as short as possible, you can turn it into a little competition: the winner is whoever answers the questions fastest!

 • Where would you most like to work from and why?